Economy of Texas: Agriculture

 Offloading freshly harvested cotton into a module builder.
 Previously built modules can be seen in the background.

-Texas has the most farms in the United States both in terms of number and acreage.
-Texas leads the nation in number of cattle, usually exceeding 16 million head.
+Texas has the most farms in the United States, both in terms of number and acreage.
+Texas leads the nation in number of cattle, typically exceeding 16 million head, and also leads in cotton, hay, sheep, wool, goat and mohair production.
+Agriculture is essential to its economy; $150 billion dollars was gained from agriculture in 2024.

 Cultivation of mung bean here began during World War II when a Chinese native by the name of Henry Huie – who worked as a U.S. Army cook – planted the staple crop in the clay plains near Vernon.

 Texas leads nationally in production of sheep and goat products.
 Texas is king of cotton, leading the nation in cotton production, its leading crop and second-most-valuable farm product.
-Texas is a leader in cereal crop production.
+It is a leader in cereal crop production.
 Three counties in the state—Colorado, Wharton and Matagorda—take advantage of water from the Lower Colorado River Authority to grow rice and are responsible for about 5% of annual U.S. rice production.
 Texas is also a large producer of cantaloupes.

 The Rio Grande Valley is one of the best areas for the cultivation of grapefruit.
-Early varieties like the Duncan had many seeds and pale flesh, but in the 1880s citrus growers in Texas and Florida discovered pink-fleshed seedless grapefruit mutations like the Ruby Red, which along with red-fleshed varieties like the Rio Red and Star Ruby are preferred varieties for modern commercial production.
+Early varieties like the Duncan had many seeds and pale flesh, but in the 1880s citrus growers in Texas and Florida discovered pink-fleshed seedless grapefruit mutations like the Ruby Red, which, along with red-fleshed varieties like the Rio Red and Star Ruby, are preferred varieties for modern commercial production.

 Grapes are a common crop in some parts of Texas.
-In the 1990s strawberry acres had greatly increased especially around Poteet, however by 2004 imported strawberries had competed almost all strawberry production out of the state.
+In the 1990s, strawberry acres had greatly increased, especially around Poteet; however, by 2004, imported strawberries had competed almost all strawberry production out of the state.

 Texas and Arkansas are among the higher producers of spinach in North America and form the eastern limit of large scale commercial production.
-Texas is the westernmost limit of commercial okra production.
-Texas is one of the largest producers of onions.
-Texas is one of the major growers of watermelons.
+It is the westernmost limit of commercial okra production; one of the largest producers of onions, and a major grower of watermelons.

-Fire ants (Solenopsis invicta) are an invasive agricultural pest here.
+Fire ants (Solenopsis invicta) are an invasive agricultural pest in the state.